25A0/Quadtastic/README.md

      luafilesystem that is included in this repo)
  3. Clone this repository, e.g. with `git clone git@github.com:25a0/Quadtastic.git`
  4. `cd Quadtastic/`
+ 5. If you have Gnu Make, run `make app_resources`.
+    If you don't, you can skip this step, but you won't see the correct version number.
  6. `love Quadtastic`